 The company will give fair compensation to its employees at the level that is appropriate to the industrial environment of Thailand and any changes in the organizational structure will be done responsibility and in accordance with the law of Thailand.
 The company created an Employee Benefit Committee so that its employees can participate in the management of the benefits that they will received.
 The objectives are to provide further benefits to employees so that they can work happily and more efficiently.
 The company also created a provident fund that would help employees save and invest money towards their retirement.
-In 2013, the company received TLS 8001-2546 certificate, the highest recognition for businesses that operate with social responsibility from Department of Labor Protection and Welfare of Thailand.
+In 2013, company received its TLS 8001-2546 certificate, the highest recognition for businesses that operate with social responsibility from Department of Labor Protection and Welfare of Thailand and has been maintaining the same standard for seven consecutive year.
 Additionally, the company created Health and Safety Committee to oversee the health and safety policy and practice at all its factories.
 The committee is responsible for regularly testing safety alarms, placing fire extinguishers at appropriate locations, organizing fire drills and related training.